Can Solar Power A House? A Practical Guide for Homeowners To Power a House with Solar

 Check your electric meter or review old utility bills to get your home's usage in kWh for a month or a day.
 The average U.S. home uses about 30 kWh/day.

-Then, calculate how many panels will be installed to provide enough electricity.
-This depends on how much power each panel produces.
+Then, calculate the number of panels needed to provide enough electricity.
+This depends on the amount of power each panel produces.

 On average, one panel generates 300 to 400 watts of power.
 If your house requires 30 kWh a day and the panels produce 400 watts, you might require about 25 to 30 panels to completely go off the grid.